acittadino/LIoT/README.md

 If you deploy all plugins at once, and after the deploy receive some exceptions please restart liferay.

+Import main projects inside eclipse as maven project, then import sub projects.
+Please change the profile info in the parent pom with you liferay installation details

 This project requires, for some functionalities (broker log), websocket libs, so if your container doesn’t support websockets please update it or install a new container supporting them.
 Nevertheless, this is an important feature you can still run the plugin without web sockets support, some real-time functionalities such as: broker real-time view will not work.

 # More Info